Off The Clock

 Off-the-clock cases build on a simple foundation: all the hours you worked, at the right wage, plus overtime premiums.

-If you worked 50 hours a week for a year and were only paid for 40, we calculate 10 hours per week times 52 weeks times your hourly wage.
-Then we add in the overtime premiums (the extra 50% on top of your regular rate for any hours over 40 per week).
+If you worked 50 hours a week for a year and were only paid for 40, the calculation starts at 10 hours per week times 52 weeks times your hourly wage.
+Then I add in the overtime premiums (the extra 50% on top of your regular rate for any hours over 40 per week).

-The FLSA lets you recover damages twice: once for the actual wages stolen, and again as liquidated damages (a penalty equal to the unpaid wages).
+The overtime law lets you recover damages twice: once for the actual wages stolen, and again as liquidated damages (a penalty equal to the unpaid wages).
 So if you're owed $10,000 in back pay, you can recover up to $20,000.

 We can typically look back 2 to 3 years of work history, depending on the circumstances.